Tourist attractions in Kolkata: City parks

 The Acharya Jagadish Chandra Bose Indian Botanic Garden (previously known as Indian Botanical Garden) spread over 270 acre, was founded in 1786 and is the oldest botanical gardens in India.
 It is located at the bank of Hoogly River, Shibpur, Howrah near Kolkata.
 Housing 50,000 species, the Botanical Survey of India and one of the world's most historically relevant herbariums, it is famous for its 250-year-old, 98-foot-tall The Great Banyan tree - which has the largest girth of any banyan tree ever recorded (1300 ft).

 Alipore Zoological Gardens was founded in 1875, inaugurated by The Prince of Wales (later Edward VII).
 Initially started from the personal menagerie of the then Governor General of Bengal Arthur Wellesley and Carl Louis Schwendler - a German electrician, it grew based on gifts from British and Indian nobility - like Raja Suryakanta Acharya of Mymensingh in whose honour the open air tiger enclosure is named the "Mymensingh Enclosure".
 The zoo was ill-reputed because of cross breeding experiments between lions and tigers to produce strains like tigons, ligers, and litigons.
-Adwaita was a male Aldabra giant tortoise in the zoo which died in March, 2006.
+Adwaita was a male Aldabra giant tortoise in the zoo who died in March, 2006.
 He was reported to have been more than 250 years old - a candidate for the longest-lived animal.
 The other success story of the zoo was a live birth of the rare Sumatran rhinoceros in 1889.
 The zoo is downsizing to meet animal comfort requirements laid down by the Central Zoo Authority of India.
 The zoo is also on the flyway for several migratory birds like the sarus crane.

 A host of new amusement parks have sprung up in recent times - the most notable being are Nicco Park in Bidhan Nagar - the first modern amusement park in Kolkata Metropolitan Area and Aquatica in New Town - the theme water park.
 Other important parks include Nalban in Bidhannagar and Captain Bhery Eco & Aquatic Hub in Chingrighata.

 Benubana Chhaya is a categorized water park in Kolkata located at Bishwa Bangla Sarani, Baishnabghata Patuli Township.
 The Nature Park of India is a reserved area administered by the government of India.